We will be charging a tuition fee of £9,000 per year for new undergraduates, from the UK and EU, who start university in 2016.

-We aim to minimise additional costs to students but some of our degrees involve costs that are not covered by tuition fees.
+We aim to minimise additional costs to students but some of our degrees involve costs that tuition fees do not cover.
 To make sure that you budget accurately for university life, check if your degree requires any additional course costs.

 You'll need to allow around £8,500 a year for living costs.
-This figure is for guidance only and will depend on your own personal spending patterns and how you manage your money.
+This figure is for guidance only.
+It will depend on your own personal spending patterns and how you manage your money.

-The University will withhold degree certificates if tuition fees have not been paid.
-This policy is explained in the University General Regulations (PDF: 69KB).
+The University will withhold your degree certificate if you have not paid your tuition fees.
+We explain this policy in the University General Regulations (PDF: 69KB).

-To charge tuition fees of more than £6,000 per year universities have negotiated access agreements with the Office for Fair Access (OFFA).
-The Newcastle University Access Agreement 2014 entry (PDF: 1.08MB) sets out our commitment to widening participation and fair access.
+To charge tuition fees of more than £6,000 per year, universities have negotiated an access agreement with the Office for Fair Access (OFFA).
+The Newcastle University Access Agreement 2016 entry (PDF: 1.09MB) sets out our commitment to widening participation and fair access.